Three-Way Matching

 • Prevent Fraud: Identify and prevent fraudulent invoices by ensuring the receipt of correctly charged goods or services.

-• Improve Accuracy: Reduce errors in payments, such as paying for goods or services that were not received or were overcharged.
+• Improve Accuracy: Reduce payment errors, such as paying for goods or services not received.

 • Enhance Efficiency: Streamline the AP process by automating the matching process, reducing manual effort, and speeding up payment cycles.